mattdabit/bank-marketing/README.md

 It comes as no surprise that large marketing campaigns have negative sentiment amongst the general populace.
-Think about the last time you answered an unexpected phone call from an unknown number, if your experience is anything like my then, it was either a scam caller, telemarketer or survey taker.
+Think about the last time you answered an unexpected phone call from an unknown number, if your experience is anything like my then, it was either a scam caller, telemarketer, or survey taker.
 I find myself hanging up quickly when it comes to these types of calls, if I were to ever answer them.
 Every failed cold call costs the company commissioning the campaign time and money.
 The bank partner commissioning this study is seeking to increase campaign success and reduce costs by focusing on profiles that are more likely to accept their offerings.
 The bank partner would like a model that can better predict the